-Recent studies attempted to design MARL algorithms that lie between the two extremes of decentralization \cite{ JiachenDBLP:journals/corr/abs-1912-03558, son_qtran_2019, tabishDBLP:journals/corr/abs-2006-10800, tonghan10.5555/3524938.3525854, TonghanDBLP:journals/corr/abs-2010-01523}, according to Centralized Training with Decentralized Execution (CTDE) \cite{Kraemer2016MultiagentRL}.
-CTDE stipulates that agents are allowed to exchange information with other agents only during training and they must act in a decentralized manner during execution.
-Following this paradigm, VDN \cite{sunehag_value-decomposition_2017} uses a joint value function $Q_{tot}$ for agents to learn, and QMIX \cite{rashid_qmix_2018} constructs a mixing network for estimating $Q_{tot}$ with a monotonicity constraint.
 In our approach, a value factorization framework is employed to mix the agents' individual action values.
-It receives the outputs from the disentangled representation learning process, which infers future states using informative simulated roll-outs.
+The framework receives the outputs from the disentangled representation learning process, in which the future states are inferred using informative simulated roll-outs.
 It can therefore predict real-world dynamics and approximate the global value function with high accuracy.